Academic Concern, Conditional Standing/Dismissal and Readmission

 Dismissal from a Major within Westminster College of the Arts

 Academic departments within Westminster College of the Arts reserve the right to dismiss a student from a major following notification that their standing in the major is in jeopardy and the passage of a suitable amount of time permitted to address stated issues, typically one semester.
-Such dismissal may be based upon any of the following conditions: failure to maintain a satisfactory or minimum GPA; failure to sustain academic progress in the courses of the major; conduct in violation of the standards of the department or profession; failure to meet conditions or requirements as stated in university catalogs, The Source, or the departmental handbook; or the student’s general standing at Rider University.
+Such dismissal may be based upon any of the following conditions: failure to maintain a satisfactory or minimum GPA; failure to sustain academic progress in the courses of the major; conduct in violation of the standards of the department or profession; failure to meet conditions or requirements as stated in university catalogs, The Student Code of Social Conduct, or the departmental handbook; or the student’s general standing at Rider University.
 Such dismissal will become effective at the end of the semester in which the decision is reached.
 Students dismissed from Music Education are not permitted to enroll in Music Education courses until readmitted into the Music Education major.

 Readmission after Academic Dismissal